This blog was originally published on February 24, 2023 and was updated on July 7, 2026.

 What value do you place on that?

-Agencies should be an extension of your team and are primed to help you fill gaps, either long term or short term.
+Agencies should be an extension of your team and are primed to help you fill gaps, whether long term or short term.

 Working with an agency who specializes in a subject matter can improve the overarching expertise and marketing acumen of your team.

-But outside of that, your agency should be constantly teaching you something new with their pulse on their managed marketing channels, the methodologies behind strategy development, and how industry changes impact your business.
+But outside of formal training, your agency should be constantly teaching you something new with their pulse on managed marketing channels, the methodologies behind strategy development, and how industry changes impact your business.

 Be prepared to answer a ton of questions and over-communicate to ensure your new agency is set up for success.